ArnaudBuchholz/md2word/tests/sample.md

 * Some lists have sub-bullets.
   * Sub-bullets are created using the Bullet List Under style.
   * However, if you use one sub-bullet, there must always be a second (or third).
+* But a list must always have two bullets

 We also have the option for numbered lists.
 Numbered lists should be used for steps in a process; they imply that steps are being performed in a particular order.